project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 > We leave UI work to the experts behind the many excellent Rust UI toolkits under active development.

 In this post, we'll take a look back on what we've accomplished so far to make the world of Rust App Dev a little better:
-1. The crate abstractions we've published for accessing platform-provided features from Rust code
+1. The crates we've published for accessing platform-provided features from Rust code
 2. The major apps we've built using [Makepad] + Robius together
 3. The contributions we've made to existing open-source projects in the App Dev space
 4. The connections we've fostered throughout the Rust community